vishalbalaji/express-api-starter-ts/README.md

 # Express API Starter with Typescript

 Forked from [w3cj/express-api-starter-ts](https://github.com/w3cj/express-api-starter-ts).
-Please refer to the `README.md` in the in the [main](/main) branch for any updates to this file.
+Please refer to the [README file in the main branch](../main/README.md)  for any updates to this repo.

+# Original README

 How to use this template: